Way Day 2023: The best kitchen deals at Wayfair

 Smeg 2-slice 50s style toaster: $200

 Smeg home appliances are beloved for their retro aesthetic and quality.
-Smeg products tend to be a bit pricey, but right now, you can score this Smeg 2-slice 50'- style toaster for 20% off on Wayfair.
+Smeg products tend to be a bit pricey, but right now, you can score this Smeg 2-slice 50's-style toaster for 20% off on Wayfair.

 Smeg 2-slice 50's style toaster, $200 (reduced from $250)